Lightning-Universe/lightning-flash/docs/source/template/data.rst

     :dedent: 4
     :pyobject: TemplateData.configure_data_fetcher

-Postprocess
+OutputTransform
 ^^^^^^^^^^^

-:class:`~flash.core.data.process.Postprocess` contains any transforms that need to be applied *after* the model.
+:class:`~flash.core.data.io.output_transform.OutputTransform` contains any transforms that need to be applied *after* the model.
 You may want to use it for: converting tokens back into text, applying an inverse normalization to an output image, resizing a generated image back to the size of the input, etc.
-As an example, here's the :class:`~text.classification.data.TextClassificationPostprocess` which gets the logits from a ``SequenceClassifierOutput``:
+As an example, here's the :class:`~text.classification.data.TextClassificationOutputTransform` which gets the logits from a ``SequenceClassifierOutput``:

 .. literalinclude:: ../../../flash/text/classification/data.py
     :language: python
-    :pyobject: TextClassificationPostprocess
+    :pyobject: TextClassificationOutputTransform

 In your :class:`~flash.core.data.data_source.DataSource` or :class:`~flash.core.data.process.Preprocess`, you can add metadata to the batch using the :attr:`~flash.core.data.data_source.DefaultDataKeys.METADATA` key.
-Your :class:`~flash.core.data.process.Postprocess` can then use this metadata in its transforms.
+Your :class:`~flash.core.data.io.output_transform.OutputTransform` can then use this metadata in its transforms.
 You should use this approach if your postprocessing depends on the state of the input before the :class:`~flash.core.data.process.Preprocess` transforms.
 For example, if you want to resize the predictions to the original size of the inputs you should add the original image size in the :attr:`~flash.core.data.data_source.DefaultDataKeys.METADATA`.
 Here's an example from the :class:`~flash.image.segmentation.SemanticSegmentationNumpyDataSource`: